Last Updated on 20 May 2026 by Tania Putri

 By making an informed choice and supporting sustainable and ethical coffee production, you can enjoy a cup of civet coffee that not only tantalizes your taste buds but also aligns with your values and contributes to a better future for our planet.

-In contrast, captive civet coffee, produced through force-feeding civets in confined environments, raises ethical concerns and has a more significant environmental footprint.
-While captive civet coffee may be more accessible and affordable, it often falls short in terms of taste and quality.
+In contrast, captive civet coffee comes from force-feeding civets in confined environments.
+This method raises ethical concerns and creates a larger environmental footprint.
+Captive civet coffee may be more accessible and affordable.
+However, it often falls short in terms of taste and quality.

-As consumers, it is crucial to consider the origins and production methods of the coffee we consume.
-By supporting sustainable and ethical coffee production, we can enjoy a cup of civet coffee that satisfies our taste buds while also respecting the environment and the welfare of animals.
+As consumers, it is crucial to consider the origins and production methods of every coffee we drink.
+Supporting sustainable and ethical coffee production matters.
+With the right choice, every cup satisfies the taste buds while respecting animal welfare and the environment.